 He returned to North Star in 2009 as an Associate Director.
 During the 2011 summer, Andy was named a co-director, and it was announced that Andy would become the third owners of North Star, carrying on the legacy of North Star’s founders Lou and Renee Rosenblum from Leb and Sue.
 Andy is also the proud parent of his daughter Laney.

-Our Program Director during the summer, Dan has spent the last 30 summers at North Star.
-Dan started as a camper in our youngest age group and worked his way from camper to CIT to counselor to administrator.
-Dan has worn many hats through his years at North Star as he has been a Village Director, the special programs director and a trip leader.
+Dan started as a camper in our youngest age group in 1985 and worked his way from camper to CIT to counselor to administrator.
+Dan has worn many hats through his years at North Star as he has been a Village Director, special programs director, trip leader and long-time program dirctor.
 Dan grew up in Deerfield, IL, and graduated from the University of Wisconsin-Madison with a degree in Political Science, and has since acquired his teaching certificate.
 Dan also speaks to other camp professionals about various topics including staff development.

-At camp, Dan puts together the program from his office in Denny’s Den.
+At camp, Dan oversees the program and all camp operations from his office in Denny’s Den.
 He loves to get out and play softball with the campers, and you can find him on “Dan’s Diamond,” named in his honor.

 Robert & Sue Lebby

 Robert and Sue Lebby have dedicated their lives to working in youth development.